BenIlies/CS394X/README.md

 ## Disclaimer

-The attack on fingerprint theft is presented for educational purposes only.
-It is important to understand that fingerprint theft is illegal and unethical.
-This project aims to raise awareness about the vulnerabilities associated with fingerprint security and promote better security practices.
+This project is for educational purposes only.
+We do not support or encourage any illegal or unethical activities.